Happy's Party

-Happy's Party was a children's TV program originating at WDTV in Pittsburgh, Pennsylvania and broadcast for one season on the DuMont Television Network.
+Happy's Party is a children's TV program originating at WDTV in Pittsburgh, Pennsylvania and broadcast for one season on the DuMont Television Network.

-The show debuted locally on March 1, 1951, and appears to have had its last telecast on August 13, 1955 (by which time WDTV had been purchased by Westinghouse and become KDKA-TV).
-It was carried by the DuMont network from September 6, 1952, until May 16, 1953, with 30 minutes on the network and an additional 30 minutes broadcast to the local Pittsburgh market.
+The show debuted locally on March 1, 1951, and appears to have had its last telecast on August 13, 1955 (by which time WDTV had been purchased by Westinghouse and became KDKA-TV).
+It was aired by the DuMont network from September 6, 1952 to May 9, 1953, with a 30 minutes segment on the network and an additional 30 minutes broadcast to the local Pittsburgh market.
 It also appears to have aired on WQED in Pittsburgh in 1959.
-Happy was a dog puppet which interacted with host Ida Mae Maher (died July 3, 1969).

-Ida Mae Maher also made public-service appearances at elementary school classrooms in the Pittsburgh area.
+Happy was a dog puppet which interacted with host Ida Mae Maher, who also made public-service appearances at elementary school classrooms in the Pittsburgh area.
 She used a puppet named, "Happy Tooth", to encourage young children to practice good dental hygiene.

+Series premise

+Ida Mae Maher, the chief dental hygienist for the Pittsburgh Board of Education, came up with the idea of a using a puppet dog on a television series to teach children the importance of good dental health in an entertaining way.
+The puppet Happy was a "champion of good health, good manners, and good citizenship".
+In addition to Maher's interaction with Happy there was a panel of four children who answered questioned asked by adult visitors, and playlets written by viewers were presented.